 We can all assume that a social media persona is different than that in real life.
 Writes Jonathan Crossfield in Chief Content Officer Magazine: “Strategy or no strategy, all social media is artifice and spin.”

 No one is going to post in public what they Google in private.
-We'd rather tweet about playing 18 holes than revealing a Saturday afternoon doing the dishes.
+We’d rather tweet about playing 18 holes than reveal a Saturday afternoon doing the dishes.

 If Instagram and Twitter present an edited version of life, reality is a theater full of false mirrors and digital half-truths.

 We invent polished experiences so we can share them.
 We manipulate the public microphone to project the best self, even if that ephemeral five-second clip disappears the next day.

 All the internet’s a stage.
 As online entertainers, it is no surprise that we often fail to live up to the shinier version of ourselves offline.
 Screens provide neither knowledge nor truth — they are abstractions, ‘the map is not the territory‘ — so the personal image never gets accurately reflected.